-The popularity of this class of antibiotics is due in large part to its spectrum of activity and its relative safety.
+The popularity of this class of antibiotics is mainly due to its spectrum of activity and its relative safety.

-Macrolide antibiotics inhibit bacterial protein synthesis by interfering with ribosome function, and the details of the inhibitory mechanisms have been clarified by recent advances in the X-ray structure of the ribosome-macrolide complexes.
+Macrolide antibiotics inhibit bacterial protein synthesis by interfering with ribosome function.
+The details of the inhibitory mechanisms have been clarified by recent advances in the X-ray structure of the ribosome-macrolide complexes.

-The widespread use of these antibiotics has catalyzed the appearance of strains resistant to macrolides, especially between Streptococcus pneumoniae, Streptococcus pyogenes and Staphylococcus aureus.
+The widespread use of these antibiotics has catalyzed the appearance of strains resistant to macrolides, especially between Streptococcus pneumonia, Streptococcus pyogenes, and Staphylococcus aureus.

 These derivatives have an increased affinity for the bacterial ribosome and a reduced propensity to be efflux pump substrates compared to the first and second generation macrolides.

-As a result, a large number of novel and powerful analogs were synthesized and are under investigation.
-In this chapter, the main classes of macrolide antibiotics and the newer analogs are reviewed.
+As a result, many novel and potent analogs were synthesized and are under investigation.
+This chapter reviews the main classes of macrolide antibiotics and the newer analogs.

-Descriptions of its synthesis, mechanism of action, resistance mechanisms, structure-activity relationship (SAR) and its pharmacokinetic and safety properties are included.
+Descriptions of its synthesis, mechanism of action, resistance mechanisms, structure-activity relationship (SAR), pharmacokinetics and safety properties are included.